-The BS in environmental design offers an integrated curriculum in environmental design primarily in a nonstudio format.
-This undergraduate program is designed to create a deep awareness and knowledge of issues that influence the design of built environments and the design of artifacts in general.
+The BS program in environmental design has an integrated curriculum offered primarily in a nonstudio format.
+The program is designed to create a deep awareness and knowledge of issues that influence the design of built environments and the design of artifacts in general.

 All students are required to meet general university admission requirements: